lucaspr98/gcBB/README.md

 ### Command line options
 *-k*
     specify the size of k-mers used in the BOSS construction.
-The default value is k=30.
+The default value is k=32.

 *-m*
-    specify the size of the blocks read from the files constructed by the eGap.
-The default value is m=10000.
+    specify the maximum usage of ram provided to eGap and gcBB.
+The default value is m=2048.

 *-p*
     used to print BOSS files (last, w, wm, colors, coverage, summarized\_LCP, summarized\_SL) in results directory.

-*-c*
-    specify wich coverage strategy to use:
-* a: apply coverage to all edges;
-* e: merge values from same k-mers from distinct genomes using coverege, for example: 0^3 1^2 -> 0^1 1^0 0^1 1^0 0^1;
-* d: apply coverage if the next edge k-mers is distinct from the current one;